seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 Debugging information format
 ============================

-LLVM debugging information has been carefully designed to make it possible for the optimizer to optimize the program and debugging information without necessarily having to know anything about debugging information.
+LLVM37 debugging information has been carefully designed to make it possible for the optimizer to optimize the program and debugging information without necessarily having to know anything about debugging information.
 In particular, the use of metadata avoids duplicated debugging information from